-Master of Arts in Education/Special Education (Online)
+Master of Arts in Special Education (Online)

-The Master of Arts in Education option in Special Education prepares proficient and skilled professionals for careers in special education school setting and other related disability fields.
+The Master of Arts in Special Education prepares proficient and skilled professionals for careers in special education school setting and other related disability fields.
 Students seeking initial certification in special education may be required to take additional courses as required by the state of Texas.

+'''

-EDSP 6302 Cultural Diversity (3)
+EDUC 6302 Cultural Diversity (3)

 EDUC 6304 Educational Psychology (3)

 EDUC 6305 Research Design in Education and the Social Sciences (3)

+'''